-Business Dictionary (2020) refers to this phenomenon as an extensive public incident, which is led either by the engagement of a company or allegation of engagement of a company in one or more than one unauthorized, unethical and problematic practices.
+Business Dictionary (2020) refers to this phenomenon as an extensive public incident, which is led either by a company’s engagement or allegation of a company’s attention in one or more than one unauthorized, unethical, and problematic practice.

-Usually, in the case of scandals and controversies, there are enquires regarding the firm’s practices, that are either reportedly unlawful or explicitly evident to be unlawful.
+Usually, in the case of scandals and controversies, there are inquiries regarding the firm’s practices that are either reportedly unlawful or explicitly evident to be illegal.

 Corporate/Business scandals and controversies are thus originated from the claims of ethical behaviors or actions, by lawful judgment or choices, or the junction of both.

-These might also take place because of people in a firm performing on his/her behalf irrespective of his consideration for the company.
+These might also occur because of people in a strong performance on their behalf irrespective of their consideration.

 Poor Brand Image

-Poor brand image, which is also dubbed as a brand crisis, can be a consequence of corporate misconduct, social/consumer responsibility break, product disaster, executive misconduct, weak corporate outcomes, representative mischief, controversy, or lack of customer support (Greyser, 2009).
+Poor brand image, which is also dubbed a brand crisis, can be a consequence of corporate misconduct, social/consumer responsibility break, product disaster, executive misconduct, weak corporate outcomes, usual mischief, controversy, or lack of customer support (Greyser, 2009).

-Digital media is a distinctive public platform that holds its own norms and compliance needs.
+Digital media is a unique public platform that holds its norms and compliance needs.
 The conventional means of customer service and user linkages might not be sufficient now.

 Chiosa and Anastasiei (2017) studied the impact of harmful comments on the wellbeing of a company.
-According to the research findings, the authors reveal that negative comment might alter the perception of users towards the brand and give birth to negative word of mouth.
+According to the research findings, the authors reveal that negative comments might alter users’ perception towards the brand and give birth to negative word of mouth.

-This also poses great risks to the purchase intentions of users.
+This also poses significant risks to the purchase intentions of users.

 Three Reasons Why Your Online Reputation Is Important!

-- It accounts for a great market share!
+- It accounts for an outstanding market share!

 A comprehensive study by Zook (2017) displays the following images, which shows that nearly 25 percent of the overall market share for a business is generated directly due to its reputation.

-Apart from this, it is further essential to be recapped that customers rely upon online reviews 12 times more than the product details you post over the website.
-Hence, it evidently states that your reputation goes a long way for effective operations!
+It is also essential that customers rely upon online reviews 12 times more than the product details you post over the website.
+Hence, it states that your reputation goes a long way for effective operations!

-Needless to state that every brand needs to have a strong reputation.
-However, as the consequences might seem abstract, a lot of them do not believe in it!
+Needless to state, every brand needs to have a strong reputation.
+However, as the consequences might seem abstract, many of them do not believe in it!

-This particularly goes for executives.
+This mainly goes for executives.
 According to Zook’s article, nearly 87 percent of executives suppose that taking care of a brand’s reputation is more essential than looking after its strategic threats.

-This depicts that seven out of eight c-rank employees have a strong faith over a brand’s reputation management.
+This depicts that seven out of eight c-rank employees strongly believe in a brand’s reputation management.